"All along I had been searching for a chili that tasted like chiles, and this one was it."

 This chili was a big crowd-pleaser at my house, and easy enough to double or even triple for a game day crowd.
 If you have any hungry chili aficionados joining you for Sunday's game, Quinn's dried chile accented chili would make a wonderful centerpiece.

-- 5 dried red chilies (Mexican ancho, New Mexican Hatch, or Anaheim)
+5 dried red chiles (Mexican ancho, New Mexican Hatch, or Anaheim)

 In a dry large skillet over high heat, lightly toast both sides of the chilies for a few minutes.
 After roasting, remove from pan to slice open, then remove and discard the stem and seeds.
 Cover the chilies in boiling water and let soften for 5 minutes.
 In a blender or food processor, puree the chiles with enough soaking liquid to form a thick paste.